 A slimmer belt is a fitness belt that is wrapped and worn around the torso.
 It is claimed that slimmer belts help you reduce weight in the midsection by reducing fat, but we are skeptical because we haven’t seen studies to prove their effectiveness.
-We’ve also heard that water weight may be drawn from other places in your body to replace the water weight lost around your waist – otherwise called redistribution.
+We’ve also heard that water weight may be drawn from other places in your body to replace the water weight loss around your waist – otherwise called redistribution.

 While the concept of a slimming belt may seem interesting, they typically don’t come with research proving how they actually help you lose weight.
 We put our research team on this one, and they found some interesting information on how your body scientifically benefits from a slimming belt.
 Our findings follow.

-It also promotes sweating during workouts which can help with weight loss through the expulsion of water weight – at least temporarily.
+It also promotes sweating during workouts, which can help with weight loss through the expulsion of water weight – at least temporarily.

-Regarding price, these belts can vary.
-The Valeo Slimmer Belt with zippers ranges from$29.93 to $46.70 when shopping through Amazon distributors.
+Regarding price, these belts can vary—the Valeo Slimmer Belt with zippers ranges from$29.93 to $46.70 when shopping through Amazon distributors.

-We did a recent review of one version of the Slimmer belt with zippers and you can read about it here.
+We did a recent review of one version of the Slimmer belt with zippers, and you can read about it here.